 At his peak, Steve Carlton was the all-time strikeout leader (1982 to 1984).
 Even now, he still sits fourth on the all-time strikeout list with 4,136 K's.
 He's 11th on the all-time win list with 329 and 2nd among lefties.
 Steve Carlton was the first pitcher to win four Cy Young awards.
 His 1972 season was incredible.
 He went 27-9 and became the last NL pitcher to win 25 games in a single season.
 There also hasn't been a pitcher (in any league, left-handed or not) to pitch 300 innings since Carlton did it in 1980.

 4. Sandy Koufax

-This famous southpaw only lasted 12 years in the bigs because of the excruciating pain caused by the arthritis in his elbow.
+This famous southpaw only lasted 12 years in the bigs because of the excruciating pain caused by arthritis in his elbow.
 He led the league in 1961 with strikeouts with 269.
 In his final four seasons, he went 97-27 and led the league in ERA each year.
 His final year was dominant. he went 27-9 with a 1.73 ERA and 317 strikeouts.
-In his short career, he had 4 no-hitters.
+In his short career, he had four no-hitters.
 Who knows what his career would have been had he not been injured.

 3. Lefty Grove

 Born Robert Moses Grove, "Lefty" won 300 games in the Majors.
 He did so with an incredible winning percentage (.680), which still leads all pitchers who have won over 300 games.
 Lefty led the AL in strikeouts in each of his first seven seasons and won nine ERA titles during his career.
 His 1931 season was legendary.
 He went 31-4 with a 2.06 ERA and 175 strikeouts.
 He did all this while throwing 27 complete games and he even notched five saves.